pythonInRelay/Number-wizard/README.md

 *NB!
 If you are viewing these respositories as a means to assess my skills, please also see my latest projects.*
 _________________________

-This is the first project I made in C# and Unity
+This is the first project using Unity and written in C#.

 **Time taken to completion: 15-20 minutes**
 __________________________________________